orionsbowz/orionsbowz/README.md

 <pre>
 𑣲 All my ponies are C+H // If i dont respond it's only because offtab, just whisper
      me!!
-𑣲 I do 5-10 laps as Jesus every hour when online, unless I'm with friends <3! //
+𑣲 I do 5-10 laps as Jesus every other hour when online, unless I'm with friends <3! //
      Feel free to join me in them
 𑣲 Main fandoms ; TSHD // CRK // Hetalia // Roblox YTers // Sanrio // DoL // K-On //
      PJSK // ARGs+Online Horror Series